kenyee/jetflix/TESTING.md

 A few types of testing are missing:
 * high level instrumentation testing of the app on an emulator; this is generally done for smoke testing of the app
 * network JSON testing of some of the data mappers for unit tests
+* mock web server testing in unit tests for the data sources
 * screenshot testing to verify nothing has changed with layouts when upgrading libraries

 ## Instrumentation Tests with Network Traffic